 To the second 570g portion, add Orange Brites for MP and/or some Citrus Orange Liquid Lake Colour (or 5 mL Diluted Tropical Orange LabColor and mix well.)

-SEVEN: While the layers are hardening, cut 290g White Melt and Pour Soap Base into 2 cm chunks and melt in a heat safe container on 30 second bursts in the microwave until fully melted. (or use the full 430g if you aren't going for even layers).
-Add 2 heaping mini-scoops of Super Pearly White Mica and 10ml Plumeria Fragrance Oil and mix well.
+SIX: While the layers are hardening, cut 290g White Melt and Pour Soap Base into 2 cm chunks and melt in a heat safe container on 30 second bursts in the microwave until fully melted. (or use the full 430g if you aren't going for even layers).
+Add 10ml Plumeria Fragrance Oil and mix well.
 Note: If you are having even coloured layers, weigh each to be exactly the same weight.

 EIGHT: Spray the first pink layer with alcohol and pour the next orange layer.
 Spray again with alcohol and allow to fully harden.